pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Her frustration wasn't just academic.
 Imagine a doctor relying on an opaque system for a life-altering diagnosis.
 What if the ANN identified a rare disease in a patient, but the doctor couldn't verify the reasoning behind it?
 Trust, the cornerstone of the doctor-patient relationship, would crumble.
 More importantly, lives were at stake.

 Evelyn wasn't ready to throw in the towel.
 She envisioned a new architecture or method could not only make diagnoses but also explain their reasoning in a way humans could understand.
-But Evelyn was up to the
+She was excited at the possibilities.

 ## Upgrading to synthetic intelligemce